Zakibrahmi/Nature-inspiredOptimization_NAS/README.md

 # Evolutionary NAS
 This repository collects recent Nature-inspired algorithms(Evolutionary and swarm)--based Neural Architecture Search (NAS) optimization and provides a summary (Paper and Code).

+Neural Architecture Search (NAS), a subfield of AutoML, aims to  automate the architecture designs of neural networks by optimizing the topology of the networks( how to connect nodes and which operators to choose).
+NAS is a growing area in deep learning research that aims to deliver better-performing models and applications.
+It follows three stages: search space, search strategy/algorithm, and evaluation strategy.

 # <h1 id='Content'>Content</h1>

 <ins> Towards Less Constrained Macro-Neural Architecture Search </ins>[Paper](https://arxiv.org/abs/2203.05508), [Code](https://github.com/VascoLopes/LCMNAS), Date 2023.